oscafrica/documentation/src/GOVERNANCE.md

 ### Archiving an Incubating project

 The mentor can request for a project to be archived, if the project is not making sufficient progress.
-See "Archival Review".
+See [Archival Review](https://github.com/oscommunityafrica/docs/blob/master/src/GOVERNANCE.md#archival-review).

 ### Graduation Review

-The review is initiated by the project lead and follows the rules outlined in "Requesting Reviews, Reviews and Voting".
+The review is initiated by the project lead and follows the rules outlined in [Requesting Reviews, Reviews and Voting](https://github.com/oscommunityafrica/docs/blob/master/src/GOVERNANCE.md#requesting-reviews-reviews-and-voting).
 In essence, the project lead makes a pitch to the community about why the project should graduate.

 A project must fulfill the following requirements before it can graduate: